 We hold services every Sunday at 10am except on a fifth Sunday.
 These services follow the pattern of Matins on the first and fourth Sundays and Holy Communion on the second and third Sundays.
 All our services follow the Book of Common Prayer.
 We have a full SATB choir and an excellent organist.

-Baptisms are usually held within our Sunday morning service at 9.30.
+Baptisms are usually held within our Sunday morning service.

 Weddings can take place on any day of the week.
 Our beautiful Church lends itself to the smaller, more intimate occasion, comfortably seating around 100 guests and up to 130 with extra seating.